Tih1st/angular_bale/README.md

 ```
 Change bucket-name to your own bucket name.

-Set-up static website hosting in Properties, enter index.html for the index and leave error blank.
+Go back to your tour of heroes project and run ng build.
+This command will create a new dist file, in which you will upload to the bucket.
+At this point, the website should be up and running
-Now click the link to be directed to your angular app!
+Now click the link found in the properties tab, in Static website hosting, and you will be be directed to your angular app!

-A more detailed guide will be made for aws soon